Allawah

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-According to the 2021 Census, a high 36.4% of residents work from home, which may reflect COVID-19 conditions.
-Service frequency averages 42 trips per day across all routes, equating to approximately 98 weekly trips per individual stop.
+The average vehicle ownership per dwelling is 0.7, lower than the regional norm.
+According to the 2021 Census, 36.4% of residents work from home, potentially due to COVID-19 conditions.
+Each route averages 42 trips daily, resulting in approximately 98 weekly trips per individual stop.

 Frequently Asked Questions - Transport